Limited Submission Funding Opportunities

 - Relevance to the university's research/instructional objectives

-- Grant renewals – Will receive preference over new submissions.
+- Grant renewals will be given preference over new submissions

-- Grant resubmissions – Previously authorized applicants are not automatically authorized to resubmit if an award was not secured from past submissions.
+Previously authorized applicants are not automatically authorized to submit if an award was not secured from past submissions.
 Non-awarded PIs must go through the internal review and selection process again.
-In the project narrative, PIs should address concerns raised by the reviewers and how the concerns will be addressed in the resubmission.
+In the LOI narrative, PIs should address concerns raised by the reviewers and how the concerns will be addressed in the resubmission.

-If a nominee is no longer able to apply for a limited submission opportunity, he or she should notify the appropriate campus contact immediately to allow another applicant the opportunity to move forward with a proposal.
+If a PI is selected to move forward and is no longer able to apply to the opportunity, he or she should contact OSP immediately to allow another applicant the opportunity to submit.

-If a selected proposal is unsuccessful in securing funding from the outside agency, the PI may be asked to provide reviewers’ comments to help the review committee or vice president for research to better understand the selection criteria for the next round.
+If a selected proposal is unsuccessful in securing funding from the outside agency, the PI may be asked to provide reviewer’s comments to help the review committee or AVP to better understand the selection criteria for the next round.

-Some expired internal deadlines may still be open for applications if fewer than the eligible number of letters of interest were received and the agency deadline has not passed.
-Approval to apply to the program may be granted on a first-come, first-served basis.
+Some expired internal deadlines may still be open for applications if fewer than the eligible number of LOIs were received and the agency deadline has not passed.
+Approval to apply to the program may be granted on a first-come, first-serve basis.